 Like Silicon Valley itself, these entrepreneurs continue to reinvent themselves, keeping their minds open, meeting new entrepreneurs, and exploring new challenges and problems to solve.
 They embody perhaps another element of the secret sauce of Silicon Valley and perhaps the most enduring—an insatiable curiosity.

 Learn more about the film and watch the trailer here.
 The series is supported by the Alfred P. Sloan Foundation.
 The Computer History Museum is the community and educational outreach partner for the project.
-Look for lesson plans for grades 7-12 and discussion guides with clips and resources on our website in March!

 The Exponential Center at the Computer History Museum captures the legacy —and advances the future—of entrepreneurship and innovation in Silicon Valley and around the world.
 The center explores the people, companies, and communities that are transforming the human experience through technology innovation, economic value creation, and social impact.
 Our mission: to inform, influence, and inspire the next generation of innovators, entrepreneurs, and leaders changing the world.